Skip to main content

 Chicken in Cream Sauce

-Popular national dish - chicken served in rich cream sauce with boiled plantain.
-Combines indigenous and colonial influences.
-Comfort food found in homes and restaurants.
-Creamy, savory, filling.
+A widely loved dish of chicken in a rich cream sauce with boiled plantain, where indigenous and colonial cooking meet.
+It is comfort food you will find in homes and restaurants alike: creamy, savory and filling.

 Plantains (Fried or Boiled)